Skip to main content

 Founder of Mortgages Lab & Mortgage Expert

-Camilo Rodriguez is the Founder of Mortgages Lab, a licensed mortgage broker with over 20 years of experience helping Canadians achieve financial freedom.
-He has trained 100+ mortgage agents across Canada, served as a former Mortgage Manager for TD Canada Trust, and was Past President of the Canadian Mortgage Broker Association – BC.
+Camilo Rodriguez is the Founder of Mortgages Lab, a licensed mortgage broker with over 23 years of experience helping Canadians achieve financial freedom.
+He has trained 100+ mortgage agents across Canada and is Past President of The Canadian Mortgage Broker Association - BC.
 He is the author of "From Debt to Zero," a guide to becoming mortgage free.

 Trained 100+ mortgage agents across Canada